nexmo-se/voice-to-ai-engines/README.md

 one to forward to the local port 6000 (as the Connector application will be listening on port 6000),<br>
 the other one to the local port 8000 for this Voice API application.

-Start ngrok to start both tunnels that forward to local ports 6000 and 8000,<br>
+Start ngrok to start both tunnels that forward to local ports 6000 and 8000, e.g.<br>
+`ngrok start foo bar` (per this [sample yaml configuration file](https://ngrok.com/docs/agent/config/v3/#multiple-endpoints))

 please take note of the ngrok Enpoint URL that forwards to local port 6000 as it will be needed when setting the Voice API application, that URL looks like:
 `xxxxxxxx.ngrok.xxx` (for ngrok),<br>
 `myserver.mycompany.com:32000`<br>